sohammandal/agentic-voice-assistant/docs/architecture.md

   6. Splits the remaining text into:

      * A structured product section that feeds `build_product_table`
-     * Remaining markdown for display
+     * Remaining markdown for display, including the optional conflict summary block

 * Renders:

   * Top short answer text (the part used for TTS)
   * Audio player
   * Comparison table for catalog and web results
   * Raw markdown with catalog and web cards
+  * Conflict summary when catalog and web prices diverge
   * Agent Step Log with each entry from `state["step_log"]`

 ---